KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 • 2nd PUC or Class 12 mark sheet.

 • As proof of migration, an original certificate was issued by the Jurisdictional District Magistrate and Deputy Commissioner of any state in India.
-Under the clause, candidates can claim eligibility for the seats earmarked by the government.
+Under the clause, you can claim eligibility for the seats earmarked by the government.

 Domicile Rule 14